Drawings on paper. Pencil and gilt cream with paper bag fragments and mixed media. Tyler Moorehead 2017 - 19.

-In the art of Kabuki, the concentrated act of applying intricate make-up is designed to aid a human actor’s transformation into a superhuman or supernatural being onstage.
-Kabuki actors apply their own makeup in order to better understand their own faces and the character they portray.
+In the art of Kabuki, the concentrated act of applying intricate make-up is designed to aid a human actor’s mental transformation into a supernatural being onstage.
+Actors apply their own makeup in order to better understand their own faces and the superhuman qualities they must portray.

 The artist invokes Kabuki as a healing spiritual route to creative self-expression for women of any race, age, size and ability.
 It explores the freedom of self-acceptance giving way to personal agency.
 It considers the opportunity to transcend visual identities and metamorphosise into superhuman self-concepts that go beyond the physical.

 Paper bag fragments behind faces reference the “Paper bag test’ shorthand heard in 60s America for ‘acceptable’ non-white skin tones.

 Mixed media inserts reference political and cultural pressures as broader targets for transformation.